mercadopago/devsite-docs/guides/ecosistema-presencial/create-and-manage-intent-point.en.md

 ----[mlb]----
-> Keep in mind that for the `amount` field, the minimum allowed amount is 1.00, and the maximum is 70000.00.
+> Keep in mind that for the `amount` field, the minimum allowed amount for Point Pro 2 devices is 1.00, and the maximum is 70000.00.

 ------------

 ----[mla]----
-> Keep in mind that for the `amount` field, the minimum allowed amount is 5.00, and the maximum is 4000000.00.
+> Keep in mind that for the `amount` field, the minimum allowed amount for POS and SMART devices is 5.00, and the maximum is 4000000.00.

 ------------